Getting and keeping a job can be especially difficult for someone with seizures, but our Employment Services staff are here to help.

 Epilepsy@Work – A toolkit of epilepsy resources for human resources professionals, managers, and employees living with epilepsy.

-ODEN employment service providers united to increase employment opportunities for people who have a disability.
+ODEN (Ontario Disability Employment Network) brings together businesses and Employment Service Providers to increase employment opportunities for job seekers who have a disability.

 JOIN consolidated resources about employment and employment support